paulhibbitts/docsify-glitch-open-publishing-starter-kit/README.md

 > This is a starter kit to create an open [Docsify](https://docsify.js.org) documentation site on [Glitch](https://glitch.com/), with a link automatically created on each page to edit the source Markdown text on Glitch.

-📸 Docsify Glitch Open Publishing Screenshot
+📸 Docsify Open Publishing for Glitch Screenshot
 ---
 ![ Docsify Glitch Open Publishing Starter Kit](screenshot.jpg) _Figure 1.
 Docsify Glitch Open Publishing Starter Kit.
 Explore a demo at [paulhibbitts-glitch-docsify-open-publishing-starter-kit.glitch.me/#/](https://paulhibbitts-glitch-docsify-open-publishing-starter-kit.glitch.me/#/)_